BradleyMatera/CheeseWizz/README.md

 - **Custom Messages (`messages.js`)**
   Provides consistent and reusable messages for API responses.

+### 🖼️ Components

+- **DisplayCheeses**
+  Renders the list of cheeses or other collection items with proper formatting and styling.

+- **StarShader**
+  Custom shader component for creating an animated starry background effect.

+- **ShaderBackground**
+  Wrapper component for applying the custom shader background to the application.

+- **ErrorBoundary**
+  React component for catching and handling errors gracefully throughout the application.

 ## 🛠️ Installation & Setup

 1. **Clone the repository:**